WWBN/AVideo/README.md

 <img src="http://platform.avideo.com/website/assets/151/images/logo.png"/>

 #### About the re-brand.
-In some plugins, forks, versions, modules, APIs, documentation, file names, there may be or have been reference to <a href="https://youphp.tube/" target="_blank">youphptube</a>, <a href="https://youphp.tube/plugins/" target="_blank">youphp.tube</a>, searchtube, adtube, showtube.  <a href="//wwbn.com">WWBN</a> owns <a href="//searchtube.com">SearchTube</a>, AdTube, ShowTube, <a href="//avideo.com">AVideo</a>, WWBN among other trademarks.
+In some plugins, forks, versions, modules, APIs, documentation, file names, there may be or have been reference to <a href="https://youphp.tube/" target="_blank">youphptube</a>, <a href="https://youphp.tube/plugins/" target="_blank">youphp.tube</a>, searchtube, adtube, showtube, searchmercials.
+WWBN owns <a href="//searchmercials.com">Searchmercials</a>, <a href="//searchtube.com">SearchTube</a>, AdTube, ShowTube, <a href="//avideo.com">AVideo</a>, <a href="//wwbn.com">WWBN</a> among other trademarks.
 All other trademarks referred to in any files, documents, wikis, plugins, code, modules, apis, integrations, technologies, links belong to their respective owners.

 ### A Video Platform
 AVideo is a generic term that means absolutely nothing, or anything video.
 Since it doesn't mean anything the brand simply is identifiable with a Platform that does Audio and Video or simply "A Video Platform".